 Explore the work of one of Suffolk’s most famous artists in a new exhibition at Christchurch Mansion’s Wolsey Art Gallery.
-2021 is a significant year for John Constable, as this year marks the 200th anniversary of The Hay Wain, one of his most famous works.
+2021 marked the 200th anniversary of The Hay Wain, one of his most famous works.
 It is also 200 years since the death of Suffolk artist George Frost, who was Constable’s early mentor.

 To mark this significant bicentenary, the Creating Constable exhibition will explore Constable’s artistic roots by revealing stories about Suffolk artists, family, friends, and early supporters who provided Constable with the foundations on which to build a career.